 Last-mile delivery service can account for 53% of a shipment’s overall expenses.
 Companies generally eat nearly a fourth of those expenses themselves; however, this figure is ballooning up as supply chain inefficiencies are getting increasingly costlier.

-With the constant growth of e-commerce in the retail sector, challenges of last – mile delivery have been worsened.
+With the constant growth of e-commerce in the retail sector, last mile delivery challenges are getting worst.
 This has drastically increased the number of packages dropped off daily which has heightened customer expectations to include fast, as well as free delivery.

 Ways to Improve Last-Mile Delivery – Technology is the Silver Bullet